AudioToolAgent: An Agentic Framework for Audio-Language Models

-The contributions of this work are twofold: \begin{enumerate} \item A modular architecture with an agent that coordinates audio-language tools through tool adapters.
-By utilizing pretrained foundational models without data or finetuning, this provides a cost-effective approach for state-of-the-art performance.
-Experiments on MMAU \cite{sakshiMMAUMassiveMultiTask2024}, MMAR \cite{maMMARChallengingBenchmark2025} and MMAR-Pro \cite{kumarMMAUProChallengingComprehensive2025} show that both closed-source and open-source versions of AudioToolAgent reach or exceed previously reported results on multiple benchmark subsets. \item A controlled empirical study across three benchmarks with a large ablation space (agents and tools) and Shapley-based contribution analysis, establishing a measurement methodology for tool-using audio systems where tools can be swapped as new models appear without retraining. \end{enumerate}
+The contributions of this work are twofold: \begin{enumerate} \item A reproducible, agent-based coordination framework with modular tool adapters.
+Using pretrained foundational models without additional data or fine-tuning, this provides a cost-effective approach to high performance on MMAU \cite{sakshiMMAUMassiveMultiTask2025}, MMAR \cite{maMMARChallengingBenchmark2025}, and MMAU-Pro \cite{kumarMMAUProChallengingComprehensive2025}.
+Both closed-source and open-source versions of AudioToolAgent reach or exceed previously reported results on multiple benchmark subsets. \item A controlled empirical study across three benchmarks with a large ablation space (agents and tools) and Shapley-based contribution analysis, establishing a measurement methodology for tool-using audio systems where tools can be swapped as new models appear without retraining. \end{enumerate}